-That book idea you’ve had may have been bubbling away under your skin for years, like an itch you can’t scratch!
+That idea you’ve had may have been bubbling away under your skin for years, like an itch you can’t scratch!

 You read about full-time authors who gather their writing materials and float down the path to their writing shed at the bottom of the garden, rattling out three novels a year.
 That’s the dream.
 To write and share your creativity and stories with the world.

 Or perhaps your writing dream is slightly different, and you see yourself centre stage at a TEDx talk addressing hundreds of people about your specialised topic?
 You finish talking to thunderous applause, and everyone rushes to the back of the room to buy your book and get the chance to meet you.

 No matter the goal, you have to go through the physical action of planting your bum in the seat and writing the damn book first.

 That’s when our frustrations make themselves known.
 These include the doubts that flitter about our head like annoying flies on a hot summer’s day.
 We swat them away, but they circle back for more.

 Here are the ones I hear every single day from my clients:

 Do you recognise any of these questions?
 The answer is probably yes.
 You will have had fleeting thoughts about your worthiness to write and publish your book at some point.
 It’s a natural process our brain uses to keep us safe.

 But, for some people, the simple answer is ‘no, you’re not good enough.’
 I fit into this category when I first set out to write.
 I was a teenager and had no experience writing a book.
 I loved stories, telling tall tales, and imitating my favourite authors, but I was unprepared for novel writing.